My Account

 We think small-cap firms may benefit significantly from positive reshoring impacts across the U.S. economy.

-Similarly, Micron Technology announced in October that it would build a $20 billion semiconductor chip factory in upstate New York.
-That investment, over time, could balloon to $100 billion and bring 50,000 jobs to the region.2
+Last year, Micron Technology said it would build a $20 billion chip factory in New York, an investment that could grow to $100 billion and create 50,000 jobs for the region.2

 Figure 1 | Bringing Jobs Back to the U.S.